Research investigation into the effects of supervised caloric restrictions on overweight diabetic cats.

-Cats who have been diagnosed with diabetes mellitus less 12 months ago AND which are overweight/obese (body condition score 6 out of 9, or greater) AND being treated with insulin twice daily
+Cats who have been diagnosed with diabetes mellitus two years ago AND which are overweight/obese (body condition score 6 out of 9, or greater) AND being treated with insulin twice daily

 What does participation in the feline diabetes diet research trial involve?